Strobesstrobes

 What is the best tool for API penetration testing?

 There is no single best tool.
-Burp Suite Professional is the most-used hub for intercepting, replaying, and fuzzing requests, but a full API pentest also relies on ffuf and Kiterunner for discovery, Schemathesis for spec fuzzing, jwt_tool for token attacks, and InQL or Clairvoyance for GraphQL.
+Burp Suite Professional is the most-used hub for intercepting, replaying, and fuzzing requests, but a full API pentest also relies on ffuf and Kiterunner for discovery, Schemathesis for spec fuzzing, jwt_tool plus hashcat for token attacks, and InQL or Clairvoyance for GraphQL.

 Are there free API penetration testing tools?